The 6 Meridians That Will Heal Your Digestion

 The Large Intestine: Final Separation and Disposal

-The main job of the large intestine is the disposal of the unnecessary and the reabsorption of fluids at the end of the digestion process.
+The main job of the large intestine is the disposal of unnecessary waste and the reabsorption of fluids at the end of the digestion process.
 Ailments normally attributed to the large intestine in Western medicine do not necessarily indicate a large intestine meridian imbalance in Eastern medicine.
 Issues with constipation and bloating are characteristic of a liver meridian disharmony; while issues with diarrhea and blood/mucus in the stool are characteristic of a spleen disharmony.

 To strengthen the large intestine meridian: